-An unoccupied property may be able to receive a reduction if it meets one the circumstances listed below.
-If an unoccupied property does not fall into one of the categories below and is furnished there is no reduction.
-A property that has been unoccupied and substantially unfurnished for over two years and does not fall into one of the categories below pays a premium of 100%.
+An unoccupied property may be able to receive a reduction if it meets one of the circumstances listed below.
+If an unoccupied property does not fall into one of the categories below and is furnished there is no reduction and a second home premium may apply the whole time is not occupied as a main residence.

+There is no reduction for properties that are unoccupied and substantially unfurnished and after one year if they do not fall into one of the categories below a long term empty premium may apply.

+The premium for both long term empty and second homes is 100% of the council tax.
 This means the council tax will be 200% of the basic charge.
-However if you are a member of the armed forces in job related accommodation or for annexes used as part of the main home, you may not have to pay the premium.
+Higher premiums apply to the long term empty premium after five and ten years.